|

 forever ocean views, a beach area lot may be for you.

-Huntington Beach, Laguna Beach, and other coastal
+Huntington Beach, Laguna Beach, San Clemente,

 Canyon

-If
+Areas - If

 you are someone who is looking for a getaway location;